Sparky17561/SolarFlare/README.md

 DST index needs webscraping

-havent figured out about ionosphere
+havent figured out about ionosphere,

+find a good dashboard design implement rest of the features